United Arab Emirates (UAE) Third-Party Logistics (3PL) Market Analysis by Mordor Intelligence

 By Service Type: Value-Added Services Pivot Gains Momentum

 Greater demand for customs-bonded storage, light assembly, and returns processing shows importers prefer one-stop outsourcing.
 DP World’s temperature-controlled facilities, integrated with visibility software, illustrate how specialized value-added services win contracts in healthcare and fresh-food segments.
-As more shippers award bundled agreements, the UAE 3PL market displays a clear shift toward hybrid offerings that pool transport, storage, and added-value steps.
+As more shippers award bundled agreements, the UAE 3PL industry displays a clear shift toward hybrid offerings that pool transport, storage, and added-value steps.

 Note: Segment shares of all individual segments available upon report purchase